osmoscraft/tab-dance/README.md

 ## Opener tracking

-- If open new tab from group, the new tab belows to the group
+- If open new tab from group, the new tab belong to the group
-- If open new tab from tab, the new tab is its own root
+- If open new tab from tab, blank tabs start a new group, other tabs still belong to the same group